protectai/llm-guard/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of our software products seriously, which includes not only the code base but also the scanners provided within.
-If you have found any issues that might have security implications, please send a report to [hello@laiyer.ai].
+If you have found any issues that might have security implications, please send a report to [security@protectai.com].

 **Do NOT open an issue on the GitHub repository, as doing so makes it public knowledge.**